Lwhieldon/AI-SDLC-April-2025-Homework/README.md

 ## 🧪 Usage

-Each subfolder under `workshops/` represents a hands-on AI task mapped to an SDLC phase.
-These include:
+Each homework assignment is located in `workshops/homework/apps`, representing a hands-on AI task mapped to an SDLC phase.
+These include (and Lee will update as the course progresses):

 - 🗂️ Prompt engineering walkthroughs
 - 📬 Email & JSON structured output generation